leosbellgalvez/FitnessApplication/readme.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* User can login/signout with backend handled by parseswift and back4app
 * User can input set/rep exercise information and it will log.
 * User can review log history to view previous work outs and monitor their health journey.
 * User can delete logs if needed based on their specification